Doctor Answers: Prostatitis vs BPH: What’s the Difference?

 Voiding symptoms such as weak urinary flow may appear in patients with prostatitis.
 However, they are much more common in BPH.
 Post-micturition symptoms are almost solely found in BPH patients.

-On the contrary, chronic inflammation and bacterial infection only occur in prostatitis.
-They do not feature in BPH.
+The key differentiators are that chronic inflammation and bacterial infection only occur in prostatitis, not in BPH.
 If you have symptoms such as fever, chills, urethral discharge, joint, and muscle pain, it is most likely prostatitis instead of BPH.
-It is prostatitis that causes prostate pain triggered by the digital examination (3).
+It is prostatitis that causes prostate pain triggered by digital examination.

 However, patients with prostatitis and BPH should undergo careful follow-up.
 This is a useful way to make sure their condition is being controlled appropriately.
-Otherwise, they would become affected by other complications that will affect their quality of life.
+Otherwise, they could be affected by complications that will impact their quality of life.

 Among the most important methods to evaluate the prognosis, we have PSA levels.
-With PSA, it is possible to tell when prostate cancer is the cause of an increase in the size of the prostate.
+With PSA testing, it is possible to determine when prostate cancer might be the cause of an increase in the size of the prostate.

-In chronic prostatitis, it is a more insidious process, but with more consequences.
-Prostatitis does not cause mortality but impair the patient’s quality of life.
-Chronic cases link with erectile dysfunction when they feature severe symptoms (12).
+In chronic prostatitis, it’s a more insidious process, but with more consequences.
+Prostatitis does not cause mortality but can impair the patient’s quality of life.
+Chronic cases are linked with erectile dysfunction when they feature severe symptoms.

-It is fundamental to make a clear difference between prostatitis and BPH.
-Being clear on what is really happening will allow us to create an appropriate treatment schedule.
+Dr. Kelepurovski answers: It is fundamental to make a clear distinction between prostatitis and BPH.
+Understanding what is really happening allows us to create an appropriate treatment plan.

 Both conditions are treated differently.
-Moreover, various types of prostatitis will have different treatment options for each one.
-Thus, let us review the medical treatment of BPH and compare it with the most common types of prostatitis (acute and chronic prostatitis).
+Moreover, various types of prostatitis will have different treatment options.
+Let me review the medical treatment of BPH and compare it with the most common types of prostatitis (acute and chronic prostatitis).

-Selected drugs used to treat BPH depend on the patient, his symptoms, and the extent of the disease.
-They are as follows (4):
+Dr. Kelepurovski answers: The drugs used to treat BPH depend on the patient, their symptoms, and the extent of the disease.
+The main options include:

 Alpha receptor blockers

-It is a medication designed to relax the smooth muscle.
+This medication is designed to relax the smooth muscle.
 It works in the muscle of the urinary tract, the bladder, and the prostate.
 Thus, the urinary tract won’t be constricted, and the urine will have a better flow.
 One of the most common is tamsulosin or Flomax.
 Other alternatives include terazosin, doxazosin, and alfuzosin.

 Anticholinergic agents